rod-chapman/SPARKNaCl/README.md

   2. Currently, SPARKNaCl applies the GF "Carry" operation more aggressively than in TweetNaCl.
 For example, SPARKNaCl applies "Carry" after a "+" operation, and applies Carry *three* times after "*".
 These make proof easier, but come at some cost in performance.
 Relaxation of these rules remains TBD.

 * Code size comparison with TweetNaCl.
+* Structural coverage analysis of the tests against the sources has not yet been performed.
+I don't expect the results will be very interesting, though.
+Some support for this does exist in the main project file in the "cover" build target.

 ## Acknowledgements